tagged/pho/readme.md

 Pho
 ===

-Pho is an HBase client library, originally developed to enable hacking on [Phoenix](http://phoenix.apache.org/) tables using the raw HBase client library.
+Pho is an HBase client wrapper, originally developed to enable hacking on [Phoenix](http://phoenix.apache.org/) tables using the raw HBase client library.
 It simplifies working with HBase data through `get`, `put` and `scan`